-Climate diversity in Armenia
+Climate of Armenia

-Armenia’s climate is very different.
+Climate of Armenia is very different.
 The country is located in the subtropical zone, among ridges of the central part of the Lesser Caucasus Mountains.
 But despite this the subtropical climate is observed only in the southern part of Armenia (Megri region).
 It is an area of such subtropical plants as oranges, lemons, olives and other plants.

 In autumn and spring frosts are frequently strong, and the soil temperature can fall to –28 °C at that.
 Heat distribution in Armenia depends on the height of the place.
 Even within a city the temperature between two neighboring districts can differ by 2-3 °C.